CVS Interview Questions

 14. Have you ever been in a situation where you had a big workload and felt overwhelmed?
 How did you deal with it?

-• State the situation, and state how you prioritized it and why.
-Don’t be afraid to say you always reached out for help when necessary.
+• State the situation and explain how you prioritized it and why.
+Don’t be afraid to say you always sought help when necessary.

-15. Can you tell me about a mistake you made in your last job?
+15. Can you tell me about your mistake in your last job?

-• Mistakes happen but don’t say you covered it up.
+• Mistakes happen, but don’t say you covered them up.
 State that you learned from your mistake and became a better employee.

 Additional CVS Interview Questions